Immigration Rights

 Australian Citizenship

 Permanent residents can apply for Australian citizenship by conferral under the Australian Citizenship Act 2007.
-The main requirements are that you must have lived in Australia on a valid visa for at...
+The headline requirement: you must have lived in Australia on a valid visa for at least...

 Read more